Natural Resources

 Managing Ecosystem Impacts

 As a tower owner and a wireless licensee, we are subject to these regulations and follow defined procedures to comply with them.
 This includes reviewing, with the assistance of third-party environmental vendors, all projects to build or modify cell sites to understand potential impacts on the surrounding environment, based in part on the FCC’s NEPA environmental assessment checklist.
-When necessary, we will work with state and federal agencies to develop and implement a plan to mitigate significant impacts.
+When necessary, we work with state and federal agencies to develop and implement plans to mitigate significant impacts.

 Natural Resource Governance

-Our 2024 Impact in Action
+Our 2025 Impact in Action

 Managing Our Water Footprint

-During 2024, we consumed an estimated 9.59 million cubic meters of water.
+During 2025, we consumed an estimated 9.27 million cubic meters of water.
 We have continued taking steps to manage and minimize water consumption.

 Promoting Paperless Billing